-What changes in healthcare recruitment can you expect in the next year?
+What changes in healthcare recruiting can you expect in the next year?

 1. Digital Hiring & Employer Brand Strategies